massimoaria/bibliometrix/README.md

 **convert2df**(*file*, *dbsource*, *format*)

-The argument *file* is a character vector containing the name of export files downloaded from SCOPUS, Clarivate Analytics WOS, Digital Science Dimensions, PubMed or Cochrane CDSR website. *file* can also contains the name of a json/xlm object download using Digital Science Dimenions or PubMed APIs (through the packages *dimensionsR* and *pubmedR*.
+The argument *file* is a character vector containing the name of export files downloaded from SCOPUS, Clarivate Analytics WoS, OpenAlex, Digital Science Dimensions, PubMed or Cochrane CDSR website. *file* can also contains the name of a json/xlm object download using OpenAlex, Digital Science Dimenions or PubMed APIs (through the packages *openalexR*, *dimensionsR* and *pubmedR*.

 es. file \<- c(“file1.txt”,“file2.txt”, …)